Burling graphs revisited, part II: Structure: Holes in Burling graphs

-\begin{proof} Otherwise, the pivot $p$ of $H$ is in the interior of the path $H\sm x$ and the pivot $p'$ of $H'$ is in the interior of the path $H'\sm x'$.
+\begin{proof} Suppose for the sake of contradiction, that the statement does not hold.
+So, the pivot $p$ of $H$ is in the interior of the path $H\sm x$ and the pivot $p'$ of $H'$ is in the interior of the path $H'\sm x'$.
 By Lemma~\ref{l:compHole} applied to $H$, every vertex of $G \sm N[p]$ is a descendant of $p$ in $T$ (notice that $N[p] = N^-[p]$ since the pivot is a sink).
 By Lemma~\ref{l:compHole} applied to $H'$, every vertex of $G\sm N[p']$ is a descendant of $p'$ in $ T$.
 It follows that $p$ and $p'$ are on the same branch of $T$, so up to symmmetry, we may assume that $p$ is an ancestor of $p'$.
 Let $q$ and $r$ be vertices of $H$ such that $p$, $q$ and $r$ are consecutive along $H$.
 So, $q$ is an antenna of $H$ (because it is adjacent to the pivot), and $r$ is a descendant of $p$, but also of $p'$.
 Thus $p'$ is between $p$ and $r$ in some branch of $T$.
 Now because $p$ and $r$ are both in $c(q)$, so is $p'$.
 Hence $q$ is adjacent to $p'$, a contradiction to the definition of dumbbells. \end{proof}

 A \emph{domino} is a graph made of one edge $xy$ and two holes $H_1$ and $H_2$ that both go through $xy$.
 Moreover $V(H_1) \cap V(H_2) = \{x, y\}$ and there are no other edges than the edges of the holes.